 Assemble the arms first then attach them to the body.
-The hand is placed below the lower arm and a brad is pushed through from the top.
-The lower arm goes over the upper arm.
-The upper arm goes behind the shoulder.
-Attach the other arm in the same way.
+The lower arm and hand (#4) goes over the bottom of the upper arm (#3) and a brad is pushed through from the top.
+The upper arm is attached over the sholder (#2).

 Having fun with a puppet:

 You can add a "handle" on the back of the puppet, or you can hang them up on a wall or curtain in different poses.
-You could even glue a small patch of Velcro to the back or a small flat magnet to her back in order to show her on the refrigerator.
+You could even glue a small patch of Velcro to the back or a small flat magnet to the back in order to show the puppet on the refrigerator.

 You're all set to have fun.

 (1) Simply select and click the drawing you choose.